heavyai/pymapd/README.rst

 pymapd
 ======

-A wrapper for the pyomnisci libarary, maintained for backwards compatibility.
+A wrapper for the pyomnisci libarary http://github.com/omnisci/pyomnisci, maintained for backwards compatibility.

 Existing scripts should be migrated to pyomnisci from pymapd, this library will not be updated moving forward.